Message to CSUN Faculty

 On this page, we will cover three sections:

-SECTION 1: What can you do NOW to prepare for emergencies?
+SECTION 1: How do I proactively prepare for disruption?

 Below is a list with steps to to guide you through planning for an emergency: